Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 - The volume of unsuccessful logins on the website
 - A geographic map illustrating where the activity is coming from
 - A pie chart displaying the specific pages of the website that are being accessed

+- A radial gauge of successful logins.
+- A pie chart of users logging in.
+- A statistical chart of the data in the pie chart.

+Splunk tool dashboard displays all the infomation together